rails/rails/guides/source/nested_model_forms.md

 </form>
 ```

-As you can see it has generated 2 +project name+ inputs, one for each new +project+ that was built in the controller's +new+ action.
-Only this time the +name+ attribute of the input contains a digit as an extra namespace.
+As you can see it has generated 2 `project name` inputs, one for each new `project` that was built in the controller's `new` action.
+Only this time the `name` attribute of the input contains a digit as an extra namespace.
 This will be parsed by the Rails parameter parser as:

 ```ruby
 {